 • Some texts entice cell phone users with promises of gift card giveaways or “$1000 cash prizes” and urge them to visit bogus websites to enter information to claim their prizes (which, of course, never show up).

 Southern California cyber crime analysts believe that smishing schemes will only diversify and increase as text messaging becomes more and more culturally common.
 In short, this new development in cyber crime presents all sorts of challenges for everyone involved.

 Smishing Criminal Defendants — What to Do to Clear Your Name?

 If you are a defendant in a smishing case, you could face a battery of scary charges, including jail time, felony fraud charges — which could result in the permanent loss of your rights and ruin your professional reputation — and worse.
 If you worked with a group of other people to create and deploy the smishing scam, and your associates committed other crimes, you could find yourself linked to their crimes and facing even more serious charges – even if you played no direct role in those crimes!

 To craft the right defense for your situation, no matter what kind of Los Angeles white collar crime you allegedly committed, you need a deep understanding of Southern California criminal defense law.
-Fortunately, the well respected team at the Kraut Law Group has developed powerful processes and great relationships to help criminal defendants battle back and protect their freedom.
+Fortunately, the well respected team at the Kraut Criminal & DUI Lawyers has developed powerful processes and great relationships to help criminal defendants battle back and protect their freedom.